brucelab/xlinkprophet/README.md

 ![#c5f015](https://placehold.it/15/c5f015/000000?text=+)
 Validator of XL-MS crosslinks obtained using cleavable crosslinkers

-Download files XLinkProphet.pl and uniprot_conversion_table.txt, and then modify XLinkProphet.pl line 73 to include the full path location of uniprot_conversion_table.txt on your computer.
+Download file XLinkProphet.pl for use on any platform.

 Running XLinkProphet on a cleavable crosslink dataset requires:
 1. Validated search results of the cleaved peptides, using PeptideProphet and optional subsequent iProphet.